 Consider the things that you like and dislike.
 Know the attitudes, experiences and behaviors that make you feel uncomfortable.
 Clearly understanding your own boundaries can help you in firmly and clearly setting them, and recognizing if they are being violated.

 Be Assertive in Communicating Your Boundaries

 When you set boundaries, do this in a direct and clear manner.
 Determine the boundary issues and with the use of “I” statements, make them clear to your partner.

 Create a Response to Violations of Your Boundaries

 Come up with a possible response in case your boundaries are violated.
 You can reiterate your own boundaries, and point out your partner’s failure to respect your limits.
 Make your partner aware of the consequences of disregarding your boundaries.

 Follow Through Your Boundaries

 Be firm and make sure that you follow through your boundaries and stick to the consequences that you have planned.
 Failing to follow through enforcing your boundaries will make your partner think that it is okay for you if he or she crosses your boundaries again.
 If your partner fails to respect the boundaries you have or does not take them seriously, it will make you feel that your needs, desires, and feelings are unimportant, meaningless and insignificant.
 This is not healthy for any relationship so make sure that the two of you discuss one another’s boundaries in order to make your relationship better.

 Change your focus from yourself to the other person, and your relationships will flourish.

 Years ago I read the following quote: A lady who had been at a party commented “After speaking with Mr. X, I felt as though he was the most intelligent man in the world.
 And after speaking with Mr. Y, I felt as though I was the most intelligent woman in the world.”

-For people you are closer to, including coworkers, friends and family, find out something that they are really interested in and then get to know something about their involvement in it.
+For people you are closer to, including coworkers, friends and family, find out something that they are really interested in and then get to know something about it and their involvement in it.